top of page

 • AMDAL assessment and RKL-RPL.

-The person in charge of the business and/or activity in preparing an AMDAL must involve the directly affected communities through the announcement of business plans and/or activities and public consultation.
-Communities who are directly affected have the right to submit suggestions, opinions, and responses to the planned business and/or activity within a period of 10 (ten) working days from the announcement.
-Communities that are directly affected by being involved in the preparation of the AMDAL are within the boundary of the AMDAL study area who will be directly impacted either positively and/or negatively by the existence of a planned business and/or activity.
+The person in charge of the business and/or activity in preparing an AMDAL must involve directly affected communities through public consultation and the announcement of business plans and/or activities.
+Communities directly affected have the right to submit suggestions, opinions, and responses to planned business and/or activities within a period of 10 (ten) working days from the announcement.
+Communities directly affected by the AMDAL are those within the boundary of the AMDAL study area who will be directly impacted either positively and/or negatively by the existence of a planned business and/or activity.

 The Preparation of UKL-UPL

 The UKL-UPL form is prepared in the form of a standard for environmental management and monitoring.
 The person in charge of business and/or activity fills in a specific standard UKL-UPL form available in the environmental document information system.
-A specific standard UKL-UPL form or a standard UKL-UPL form that has been filled in is accompanied by a declaration of environmental management capability.
+A specific standard UKL-UPL or UKL-UPL form that has been filled is accompanied by a declaration of environmental management capability.

-The person in charge of business and/or activities applies for examination of a specific standard UKL-UPL Form or a standard UKL-UPL Form that has been filled in to the:
+The person in charge of a business and/or activities applies for the examination of a specific standard UKL-UPL or UKL-UPL form that has been filled with the:

 • minister, for businesses and/or activities that:

-1. business licensing or government approval issued by the government;
+1. business license or government approval issued by the relevant institution;

-3. is located in a sea area of more than 12 (twelve) nautical miles measured from the coastline to the open sea;
+3. is located in a sea area of more than 12 (twelve) nautical miles measured from the coastline to open sea.

 • governor, for businesses and/or activities that:

-1. business license or government approval issued by the provincial government;
+1. business license or government approval issued by the relevant provincial institution;

 2. located across districts/cities within 1 (one) province; and/or

-3. located in a sea area no more than 12 (twelve) miles from the coastline to the open sea and/or to archipelagic waters;
+3. located in a sea area of no more than 12 (twelve) miles from the coastline to open sea and/or to archipelagic waters;

 • regent/mayor for businesses and/or activities whose business license or government approval is issued by the district/city government.